 NC Post-Secondary Education Complaint Procedures:

-If a complaint cannot be resolved through the University’s complaint process, students may file a complaint with the North Carolina Post-Secondary Education Complaints unit.
-Please review the NC Post-Secondary Education Student Complaint Policy, print and complete the NC Post-Secondary Education Complaint Form, and submit the complaint to:
+If a complaint cannot be resolved through the complaint process of Southeastern Free Will Baptist College, students may file a complaint with the North Carolina Post-Secondary Education Complaints unit.
+Please review the NC Post-Secondary Education Student Complaint Policy, print and complete the NC Post-Secondary Education Complaint Form, and submit the complaint to the following address:

 North Carolina Post-Secondary Education Complaints

 Chapel Hill, NC 27515-2688

 Students who feel that the administration or faculty are not dealing properly with their complaint may contact Transnational Association of Christian Colleges by mail at TRACS, P.O.
 Box 328, Forest, VA 24551; by phone at (434) 525-9539; or by e-mail at email@example.com.